Prevention and management of neonatal herpes simplex virus infections

 Figure 1) †If type-specific serology is available and shows that the mother has recurrent herpes simplex virus (HSV) and all swabs obtained from the infant are negative, acyclovir (ACV) can be stopped and the infant discharged for close observation at home; ‡The term ‘mucous membrane swabs’ denotes swabs taken from conjunctivae, mouth and nasopharynx; additional swabs may be obtained (eg, from sites of scalp electrodes, if present).
 In addition to mucous membrane swabs, some experts recommend blood for polymerase chain reaction (PCR), if this test is available.
 Clinicians should speak with a laboratory specialist or infectious diseases consultant when neonatal HSV (NHSV) is suspected and laboratory tests are being requested. §Also note that some experts recommend obtaining cerebrospinal fluid (CSF) cell count, chemistries and PCR when mucous membrane swabs are taken (ie, a complete work-up).
 IV Intravenous

-Figure 2) *Some experts consider swabs to be optional if a Cesarean section was performed with no rupture of membranes before delivery.
+Figure 2) *Some experts consider swabs to be optional if a Caesarean section was performed with no rupture of membranes before delivery.
 The term ‘mucous membrane swabs’ denotes swabs taken from conjunctivae, mouth and nasopharynx; additional swabs may be obtained (eg, from sites of scalp electrodes, if present).†Assumes observation is performed at home by parents, with or without nursing visits.
 Clinicians should speak with a laboratory specialist or infectious diseases consultant when neonatal herpes simplex virus (NHSV) is suspected and laboratory tests are being requested.
 ACV Acyclovir; CSF Cerebrospinal fluid; PCR Polymerase chain reaction

 Managing asymptomatic term infants whose mothers have no active lesions at delivery (including women on ACV prophylaxis)